-Domestic furniture - Bunk beds and high beds - Part 1: Safety, strength and durability requirements.
+Furniture.
+Bunk beds and high beds Safety, strength and durability requirements

 1.1.2.7 Children's high chairs

 The following standard sets the requirements on children's high chairs in non-domestic environments.
 The requirements include two different categories; active and passive high chairs.
 Active chairs are chairs where the child is strapped into the chair and passive chairs are where the child is not strapped in.
 The category of chair must be specified.